halftermeyer/semantic-lpg-neo4j/README.md

 **NeoOWL** brings OWL-inspired semantics and reasoning to Neo4j’s LPG, extending some of Jesus Barrasa’s “Going Meta” ([work](https://github.com/jbarrasa/goingmeta/tree/main/session04)).

+## Disclaimer

+- This is a prototype
+- The code is untested and very far from production-grade
+- It's not supported by Neo4j
+- It's not supported by anyone

 ## Why NeoOWL?

 Overcomes RDF/OWL limits (inflexibility, expertise scarcity, slow iteration, transactional gaps) with Neo4j’s flexibility, accessibility, and CDC integration.